CaitlinSchaef/my-pseudocode/pseudocode.md

     - Mix with 'spatula' or hands.
 13. Repeat until 'dough' comes together.
 14. IF 'dough' becomes dry, add more 'buttermilk' beyond ingredient list until soft but not sticky.
     - ELSE let rest 10 minutes.
-15. K
+15. Place 'dough' on lightly floured counter.
+16. Roll dough out using 'rolling pin'
+17. E

        - this becomes an unordered list if you need it

 would an unordered list be better?